 If you’re allergic to saponin, you can still include quinoa in your diet as long as you wash the seeds well.
 Soak quinoa for at least 30 minutes and rinse it several times before cooking.
 This will help remove the natural coating, which contains the saponin.

 If you have a quinoa allergy, you’ll want to watch out for dishes that include quinoa and any cross-reactive foods in order to avoid symptoms.
-But you can replace quinoa with lots of other healthy grains.
+You can replace quinoa with lots of other healthy grains.

 Quinoa belongs to the same family as spinach, beets, and Swiss chard.
-This means that since they are related, you may experience similar allergic reactions to quinoa as you would with a chard allergy.
+This means that since they’re related, you may experience similar allergic reactions to quinoa as you would with a chard allergy.

 Foods to avoid